 Plunging Oil Prices Lead to U.S. Refining Boom

-- Will Wynn Stock Recover To Pre-Inflation Shock Highs Of $140?
+- With Macau Business Picking Up Pace, Will Wynn Stock Recover To Pre-Inflation Shock Highs Of $140?

 By Tim Maverick, Commodities Correspondent